 Anatwine Ltd. seeks to maintain an open and transparent dialogue with HMRC.
-That includes making sure that all required tax information about current business, as well as past, current or future tax, is made available on a timely, proactive and coherent way.
+That includes making sure that all required tax information about current business, as well as past, current, or future tax, is made available in a timely, proactive and coherent way.

 Anatwine Ltd. ensures that HMRC is kept aware of all significant transactions and changes in the business that could substantially affect its tax position.